Wellington train conductor stops and demands a racist passenger to get off

 "A lot of us had turned around and were watching the situation unfold."

-The passenger said nobody on the train was upset that the conductor stopped the train to remove the girl
+The passenger said nobody on the train was upset the conductor stopped the train to remove the girl.

 "Everyone was over the moon she decided to do that and stand up to that behaviour.